 The message is also clear in its call to action.
 The “Update Your Preferences” button is prominent and specific, which keeps it from getting lost among other offers or links.

 When the Data & Marketing Association (DMA) asked consumers why they unsubscribe, the most popular response was, “I receive too many emails!”
-You can reduce subscriber fatigue by giving customers control over the amount of message they receive.
+You can reduce subscriber fatigue by giving customers control over the amount of messages they receive.
 Opt-down options limit the frequency of your mailings to a level your audience prefers.

 Sending emails daily may be too much for some subscribers.
 Consider providing options for a weekly or biweekly frequency.
 Yankee Candle gives their customers plenty of choices to get their frequency just right.